-Government clients (including U.S. federal, state and local, as well as international, governments) accounted for approximately 65%, 65%, and 64% of our 2020, 2019, and 2018 revenue, respectively.
-Commercial clients (including U.S. and international clients) accounted for approximately 35%, 35%, and 36% of our 2020, 2019, and 2018 revenue, respectively.
+Government clients (including U.S. federal, state and local, as well as international, governments) accounted for approximately 65%, 64%, and 62% of our 2019, 2018, and 2017 revenue, respectively.
+Commercial clients (including U.S. and international clients) accounted for approximately 35%, 36%, and 38% of our 2019, 2018, and 2017 revenue, respectively.
 Our clients span a broad range of civilian and defense agencies and commercial enterprises.
 Commercial clients include non-profit organizations and universities, while government clients include the World Bank and the United Nations.
 In general, a client is considered to be a government client if its primary funding is from a government agency or institution.
 If we are a subcontractor, we classify the revenue based on the nature of the ultimate client receiving the services.

-In fiscal years 2018 and 2020, our largest three government clients by revenue were HHS, DOS, and DoD.
-In fiscal year 2019, as result of the addition of a large disaster recovery assignment in Puerto Rico our four largest government clients were HHS, DoD, DHS, and Commonwealth of Puerto Rico.

-The following table summarizes the percentage of our total revenue for each of the top four largest government clients:
+In the fiscal years 2018 and 2017, revenue from our three largest clients were HHS, DOS, and the DoD, respectively.
+In 2019, revenue from our three largest clients grew year-over-year and were HHS, the Commonwealth of Puerto Rico, and the DoD, respectively.
+The following table summarizes the percentage of our total revenue for each of these.

 Year ended December 31,

-2020 2019 2018
+2019 2018 2017

-Department of Health and Human Services 17% 16% 17%
+Department of Health and Human Services 16% 17% 20%

+Commonwealth of Puerto Rico 8%

-Department of Defense 6% 6% 5%
+Department of Defense 6% 5% 5%

-Department of State 5% 4% 6%
+Department of State 6% 6%

-Commonwealth of Puerto Rico 4% 8%

-Total 32% 34% 28%
+Total 30% 28% 31%